 The ISE was introduced with PowerShell v2.0.

 Requirements for running the Windows PowerShell ISE

 The ISE is available on any Windows computer that can run Windows PowerShell v2.0 or later.
-Each version of Windows and Windows Server includes a version of Windows PowerShell and the ISE, but you can upgrade to the latest available by installing the Windows Management Framework.
-Run this search to find the latest version available: Downloads.
-Note that any entries labelled "Preview" are pre-release code and are not feature complete.
+Each version of Windows and Windows Server includes a version of Windows PowerShell and the ISE, but you can upgrade to the latest available by installing the Windows Management Framework (WMF).
+See the WMF documentation for more information.

 Because Windows PowerShell ISE requires a graphical user interface, you can’t run it on the Server Core option of Windows Server.